VisionAI-USF/TextureHeterogeneityDetection/README.md

 Line 21 at <i>workflow/cluster_texture.m</i><br>

 <H2>References</b></H2>
-If you are going to use it, please, use the reference:<br>
+If you are going to use this code, please, use the reference:<br>
 TBA